Quality Improvement Strategy

 Devoted Health is committed to improving healthcare quality and safety and to ensuring that our members have access to the healthcare services they need.
 The goals of our Quality Improvement Strategy are to:

-- Make sure our members receive the healthcare they need and deserve
+- Make sure our members get the healthcare they need and deserve

 - Continuously evaluate and work to improve healthcare quality, safety, and access for our members